UWASL/Draconis/README.md

 This repository contains both the P4 code for Draconis as well as the supporting DPDK code.
 The P4 code provided uses a FCFS scheduling policy.

-Please cite our paper from EuroSys 2024 using the following citation if you're using the code from this repository:
+Please cite our paper from EuroSys 2024 if you're using the code from this repository:

 ```
 [1] Sreeharsha Udayashankar, Ashraf Abdel-Hadi, Ali Mashtizadeh, and Samer Al-Kiswany.
 2024.
 Draconis: Network-Accelerated Scheduling for Micro-Scale Workloads.
 European Conference on Computer Systems (EuroSys).